 - Both the live and backup server must be part of the same cluster.
-Notice that even a simple live/backup replicating pair will require a cluster configuration. - Their cluster user and password must match.
+Notice that even a simple live/backup replicating pair requires a cluster configuration. - The cluster user and password must match on each server in the pair.

-Specify a pair of live / backup servers by configuring the group-name attribute in either the master or the slave element.
-A backup server will only connect to a live server that shares the same group-name.
+Specify a pair of live/backup servers by configuring the group-name attribute in both the <master> and the <slave> elements.
+A backup server only connects to a live server that shares the same group-name.

-As a simple example of using a group-name, suppose you have 2 live servers and 2 backup servers.
-Because each live server needs to pair with its own backup, you would assign names like so:
+As an example of using a group-name, suppose you have three live servers and three backup servers.
+Because each live server must pair with its own backup, assign the following group names:

-- live1 and backup1 will both have a group-name of pair1. - live2 and backup2 will both have a group-name of pair2.
+- live1 and backup1 use the group-name of pair1. - live2 and backup2 use the group-name of pair2. - live3 and backup3 use the group-name of pair3.

-In the above example, server backup1 with will search for the live server with the same group-name, pair1, which in this case is the server live1.
+In this example, server backup1 searches for the live server with the same group-name, pair1, which in this case is the server live1.